All, Places

 Volunteer — Together

-In an age of swipe-right romances and algorithm-driven matchmaking, there’s a certain audacity in suggesting that a first encounter with a potential paramour should involve hair nets, work gloves, or perhaps even a shovel.
-Yet, as we continue to navigate the labyrinthine megacosm that is contemporary dating, where the pursuit of authenticity frequently feels like chasing some mirage, there’s an undeniable allure to the notion of stripping away some of the pretenses and simply diving headfirst into an experience that is as raw as it is revealing.
-Welcome to the world of the volunteer first date – a concept that’s as counterintuitive as it is compelling, and as adventurous as it is spontaneous.
+We live during an age of unprecedented swipe-right romances and algorithm-driven matchmaking, so, understandably, there’s a level of audacity in suggesting that a first encounter with a potential paramour involve hair nets, work gloves, or perhaps even a shovel.
+Yet, as we continue to make sense of the bewildering megacosm that has become contemporary dating, where the pursuit of authenticity frequently feels like chasing some mirage, there’s an undeniable allure to the notion of stripping away some of the pretenses and simply diving headfirst into an experience that is as raw as it is revealing.
+Welcome to the world of the volunteer first date – a concept as counterintuitive as it is compelling, and as adventurous as it is spontaneous.

 First, forget all about carefully prepared—rehearsed—small talk over pricey artisanal cocktails or nervous chuckles pretending to be sated after another minuscule tapas tasting.
 Instead, picture yourself and your date, sleeves rolled up, and honest sweat beading on your brows as you whistle while you work, side by side, in a community garden in Brooklyn’s Bed-Stuy neighborhood, coaxing life from the urban soil.
 OK, maybe not the whistling, but you get the picture.